Ashiqur97/ChainAudit-AI-using-Etherjs-Hardhat-Solidity-React/README.md

 - **Security Flags**: Automated detection of risky functions
 - **Batch Analysis**: Analyze multiple tokens efficiently
 - **Risk Scoring**: Algorithmic risk assessment

-## API Integration

-The tool integrates with various blockchain APIs:

-- Ethereum mainnet data
-- DEX liquidity information
-- Transaction history
-- Token metadata

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License.

-## Disclaimer

-This tool is for informational purposes only.
-Always conduct your own research before making investment decisions.
-The developers are not responsible for any financial losses.